Downtown Baltimore Focus Areas.

 • 2

-Increased Street Sweeping Frequency at High Traffic Areas arrow
+Increased Street Sweeping Frequency at High Traffic Areas

 The city will work with Downtown partnership efforis launching a targeted effort to enhance street sweeping services in the downtown core, particularly focusing on the 106 blocks within the Downtown Management Authority (DMA).
 This initiative prioritizes key areas, including the 300 to 400 block of E Baltimore, the unit block of S. Light, and intersections including Lombard to Baltimore Street and Saratoga and Charles.